tickethub-app/tickethub-server/README.md

 1. First you need to have the python3 installed on your machine
 2. For the database you need to have the postgres database
-2. Install flask, sqlalchemy, psyco2, dotenv
+3. Install flask, sqlalchemy, psyco2, dotenv, alembic
+4. Generate a new migration: alembic revision --autogenerate -m "Migration name"
+5. Run migrations: alembic upgrade head